-(1) Libraries, museums, archives, educational establishments, film or audio heritage institutions and public service broadcasting organisations are engaged in large-scale digitisation of their collections or archives in order to create European Digital Libraries.
-Libraries, museums, archives, educational establishments, film or audio heritage institutions and public service broadcasting organisations in the Member States contribute to the preservation and dissemination of European cultural heritage, which is also important for the creation of European Digital Libraries, such as Europeana.
-Technologies for mass scale digitisation of print materials and for search and indexing enhance the research value of the libraries' collections
+- (1) Libraries, museums, archives, educational establishments, film or audio heritage institutions and public service broadcasting organisations established in the Member States are engaged in large-scale digitisation of their collections or archives in order to create European Digital Libraries.
+They contribute to the preservation and dissemination of European cultural heritage, which is also important for the creation of European Digital Libraries, such as Europeana.
+Technologies for mass scale digitisation of print materials and for search and indexing enhance the research value of the libraries' collections. - (2) The need to promote free movement of knowledge and innovation in the internal market is an important component of the Europe 2020 Strategy, as set out in the Communication from the Commission "Europe 2020: A strategy for smart, sustainable and inclusive growth" [...], which includes as one of its flagship initiatives the development of a Digital Agenda for Europe.

-OJC,,p..

-- (2) The need to promote free movement of knowledge and innovation in the internal market is an important component of the Europe 2020 Strategy, as set out in the Communication from the Commission "Europe 2020: A strategy for smart, sustainable and inclusive growth", which includes as one of its flagship initiatives the development of a Digital Agenda for Europe. - (3) Creating a legal framework to facilitate the digitisation and dissemination of works and other protected subject matter for which no rightholder is identified or, even if identified, is not located, so called orphan works, is a key action of the Digital Agenda for Europe, as set out in the Communication from the Commission to the European Parliament, the Council, the European Economic and Social Committee and the Committee of Regions A Digital Agenda for Europe.
-This action targets the concrete problem of the legal determination of the orphan works status and its consequences in terms of the permitted users and uses of the work or phonogram that has been considered to be orphan. - (3a) This Directive is without prejudice to specific solutions being developed in the Member States to address larger mass scale digitisation issues, such as in the case of so called "out of commerce works".
+- Creating a legal framework to facilitate the digitisation and dissemination of works and other subject matter which are protected by copyright or related rights and for which no rightholder is identified or, even if identified, is not located, so called orphan works, is a key action of the Digital Agenda for Europe, as set out in the Communication from the Commission to the European Parliament, the Council, the European Economic and Social Committee and the Committee of Regions A Digital Agenda for Europe [...].
+This action targets the concrete problem of the legal determination of the orphan works status and its consequences in terms of the permitted users and uses of the work or phonogram that has been considered to be orphan. - (3a) This Directive is without prejudice to specific solutions being developed in the Member States to address larger mass scale digitisation issues, such as in the case of so called "out of commerce" works.
 Such solutions take into account the specificities of different types of content and different users and build upon the consensus of the relevant stakeholders.
-This approach has also been followed in the Memorandum of Understanding on key principles on the digitisation and making available of out-of-commerce works, signed on September 20, 2011 by representatives of European libraries, authors, publishers and collecting societies and witnessed by the European Commission. [...] - (4) The exclusive rights of reproduction and of making available to the public of works and other protected subject matter, as harmonised under Directive 2001/29/EC of the European Parliament and Council of 22 May 2001 on the harmonisation of certain aspects of copyright and related rights in the information society, require the consent of rightholders prior to the digitisation and making available of a work and other protected subject matter.
+This approach has also been followed in the Memorandum of Understanding on key principles on the digitisation and making available of out-of-commerce works, signed on September 20, 2011 by representatives of European libraries, authors, publishers and collecting societies and witnessed by the European Commission.
+This Directive is without prejudice to that Memorandum of Understanding which calls on Member States and the Commission to ensure that voluntary agreements concluded between users, rightholders and collective rights management organisations to licence the use of out of commerce works on the basis of the principles contained in the Memorandum of Understanding, benefit from the required legal certainty in a national and cross border context.